w3c/patwg/meetings/2024/12/19-telecom.md

 Since this is a joint meeting of the WG and CG we will keep the agenda at the CG for this meeting.

 [You can find that agenda here](https://github.com/patcg/meetings/tree/main/2024/12/17-telecon).

+Also, you can find the meeting info on the [PAT Calendar](https://www.w3.org/groups/wg/pat/calendar/).